-Pursuant to Executive Agreements entered into by each Named Executive Officer (other than Mr. Ryu), in the event that the employment of the Named Executive Officers is terminated without cause (as defined in the applicable Executive Agreements), and subject to such executive officer delivering a fully effective release of claims, he or she will be entitled to cash severance equal to: (i) one times the executive officer's then current base salary (plus one times the executive officer's target annual bonus, for Mr. Rosenbaum only) and (ii) continued health insurance coverage or a lump sum cash payment equal to the monthly contributions that the Company would make to provide health insurance to such executive, in each case, for 12 months.
-In addition, if Mr. Rosenbaum had been terminated without cause prior to August 3, 2020, he would have been entitled to 50% accelerated vesting of his then-outstanding initial Time-Based RSU grant and if he is terminated without cause between August 3, 2020 and August 3, 2021, he will be entitled to 25% accelerated vesting of his then-outstanding initial Time-Based RSU grant.
+Pursuant to Executive Agreements entered into by each NEO, in the event that the employment of the NEOs is terminated without cause (as defined in the applicable Executive Agreements), and subject to such executive officer delivering a fully effective release of claims, he or she will be entitled to cash severance equal to: (i) one times the executive officer's then current base salary (plus one times the executive officer's target annual bonus, for Mr. Rosenbaum only) and (ii) continued health insurance coverage or a lump sum cash payment equal to the monthly contributions that the Company would make to provide health insurance to such executive, in each case, for 12 months.
+Pursuant to his Executive Agreement, Mr. Mullen is entitled to acceleration of vesting of 40% of his outstanding but unvested initial Time-Vesting RSUs in the event the Company terminates his employment without cause between the first and second anniversaries of the effective date of his Executive Agreement, then he is entitled to the acceleration of vesting of 20% of his outstanding but unvested initial Time-Vesting RSUs.